SimonPadbury/baselayer-3/_src/typography.md

 So, for example:

-* If your chosen base typeface has an _x-height_ much larger than your chosen prose typeface, then you can set the prose font-size slightly larger, or the base slightly smaller.
+* If your chosen prose typeface has an _x-height_ much different than your chosen base typeface, then [font-size-adjust](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties/font-size-adjust) can help.
-* If your base typeface has thicker strokes so that it “looks darker” than your prose typeface, then you may want to set your base font-weight slightly lighter, to `300` (if this is available) while retaining your prose font-weight at the normal `400`.
+* If your base typeface has thicker strokes so that it “looks darker” than your prose typeface, then you may want to set your base font-weight slightly lighter.
+Variable fonts with font weight can allow fine tuning.

 For inspiration: